louisD123/EPL-predictions-using-FM24-attributes/README.md

 ## Future updates

 - More data: expanding to top 10 leagues + nation football.
-Scraping scripts and better ETL pipelines to be made...
+Extraction automation: scraping scripts and better ETL pipelines to be made...
 - Comparison with bookmaker odds
 - *Dynamic* model dashboard deployment (re-train manually every month).
 Setting up a REST API and/or a website.